Permanent Connection to an NFS Server

 - Use the checkmarks at Options to specify desired settings for the mount.
 A large number of additional settings is available via the button Show advanced options.

 When you open the folder at the mount point with the Finder or another application, macOS will automatically attempt to establish the server connection with the settings you have specified.
-You can also use NFS Manager to trigger the mount, selecting the automount entry in the table and pressing the button Trigger selected mount now.
+You can also use NFS Manager to trigger the mount, selecting the automount entry in the table and clicking the button Trigger selected mount now.

 Further information: Creating Automatically Mounted NFS Connections